-I'm a regular contributor to BBC Radio 4's From Our Own Correspondent, the Guardian's Archaeology & Anthropology blog, the BBC World Service, Sky News, BBC World and BBC Breakfast News and am a regular guest on the Sky News paper preview show.
+I'm a contributor to BBC Radio 4's From Our Own Correspondent, the Guardian's Archaeology & Anthropology blog, the BBC World Service, Sky News, BBC World and BBC Breakfast News and am a regular guest on the Sky News paper preview show.
 I also report for ITN Industry News

-I've written for the Daily Telegraph, Independent, Sun and the Mirror and blog for the HuffPost and Guardian Science Blog networks.
-I've contributed to adventure and outdoors magazines in South Africa, USA and the UK, including BBC Magazine, Geographical, TGO, Getaway and Countryfile Magazine.
+I write for the Daily Telegraph and other newspapers, blog for the HuffPost network, and regularly contribute to adventure and outdoors magazines in South Africa, USA and the UK, including BBC Magazine, Geographical, TGO, Getaway and Countryfile Magazine.

 My first book, Britain's Secret Treasures, was written in conjunction with the British Museum and ITV.
 It reveals

 of the British public.
 Buy your copy of Britain's Secret Treasures here.